Caresse Crosby: Move to Paris

 Polly's bubble in Paris burst when she learned shortly after their arrival that Harry had been flirting with a girl from Boston.
 It was the first of many flirtations and affairs that Polly would learn to live with.
 In early 1923, Polly introduced Harry to her friend Constance Crowninshield Coolidge.
 She was the niece of Frank Crowninshield, editor of Vanity Fair, and had been married to American diplomat Ray Atherton.
 Constance did not care what others thought about her.
 She loved anything risky and was addicted to gambling.
 She and Harry soon began a sexual relationship.

 In the fall of 1923, Polly could not put up with their affair any longer and left for London.
 Harry told Constance that he could not meet Polly's demand that he "love her more than anyone in the world.
-This is absolutely impossible".
-But Crosby would not leave Polly, nor did Constance ask him to.
-But when Constance received a letter from Polly, who confessed that Constance's affair with her husband had made her "very miserable", Constance wrote Harry and told him she would not see him any more.
+This is absolutely impossible."
+But Harry also would not leave Polly, nor did Constance ask him to.
+But when Constance received a letter from Polly, who confessed that Constance's affair with her husband had made her "very miserable," Constance wrote Harry and told him she would not see him any more.
 Harry was devastated by her decision.
 "Your letter was bar none the worst blow I have ever received. ...
 I wouldn't leave her under any circumstances nor as you say would you ever marry me."
 But the three remained friends, and on October 1, 1924, Constance married the Count Pierre de Jumilhac, although the marriage only lasted five years.
 Polly appeared at least outwardly to tolerate Harry's dallying unconventional behavior, and she soon had her own courtiers.
-In her journals, she privately worried about Harry's continued loyalty to her.
+In her journals, she privately worried about whether Harry would remain loyal to her.